What is in this leaflet

 How it is given

-Abilify Maintena is a kit that includes a powder which your healthcare professional will make into a suspension that will then be injected into the muscle in your buttock or shoulder.
+Abilify Maintena comes as a therapeutic kit.
+The kit includes a powder which your healthcare professional will make into a suspension that will then be injected into the muscle in your buttock or shoulder.
 You may feel a little pain during the injection, which may become less over time.

 The usual dose is 400 mg every 4 weeks.
 Your healthcare professional may administer a lower dose if required.
 Your doctor will decide on the dose of Abilify Maintena that is right for you.